Job 13:16

 In verse 25 Job poses two important

-were constantly condemning him.
-In verse 24 Job said that they were treating
+friends were constantly condemning him.
+In verse 24 Job said that they were

-him as an enemy.
-In verse 26 Job said that his friends write bitter things
+treating him as an enemy.
+In verse 26 Job said that his friends write

-about Job, even things from his youth.
-You know someone is your enemy when they
+things from his youth.
+You know someone is your enemy when they bring up things

-bring up things from years ago only to condemn you.
-The devil, who is the
+from years ago only to condemn you.
+The devil, who is the accuser of the

-accuser of the brethren, will try to condemn you for you past failures, God
+brethren, will try to condemn you for you past failures, God does not condemn:

-does not condemn: He forgives all the things of your past once you know Jesus
+He forgives all the things of your past once you know Jesus as Savior

 Job says in Job 14:1-2, Man that is

-He cometh forth like a flower, and is cut down: he fleeth
+like a flower, and is cut down: he fleeth also as a

 The truth of these statements should be obvious to everyone, even the